-is easily one of the most sought after floor coverings on today’s market.
-In fact, many homeowners desire it so much that if they don't have the space in the budget for the real thing, they opt for one of the many wood-look alternatives.
-When it comes to looks, these floors offer a timeless elegance that carries on with any decor, even through years of trend changes.
-Furthermore, their lifespan is such that it's likely to be the last flooring you ever have installed in your home.
-These are just a few of the benefits you'll find out about when you research this material in more depth.
+is easily one of the most sought after floor coverings today.
+Many homeowners desire it so much that if they don't have space in their budget for the real thing, they opt for one of the many wood-look alternatives.
+But when it comes to looks, real hardwood flooring offers a timeless elegance that pairs with any decor, even through years of trend changes.
+The lifespan of a hardwood floor is such that it's quite possible to be the last flooring you ever have installed in your home.
+These are just a few of the benefits you'll find when researching your hardwood flooring options.

-Pat's Carpet places customer satisfaction in first place, and you'll recognize that dedication as soon as you walk through our showroom doors in Brea, Anaheim Hills, Fullerton, Placentia, Yorba Linda & all surrounding communities, looking very forward to serving you when you are able to stop in for a visit.
+At Pat's Carpet, we place customer satisfaction first, and you'll recognize that dedication as soon as you walk through our showroom doors.
+We proudly serve Brea, Anaheim Hills, Fullerton, Placentia, Yorba Linda & all surrounding communities.
 We offer a great selection of hardwood floors as well as other floor coverings.
-We will help you find something that will fit the budget you have to work in, and we offer a variety of services as well, including professional installation and aftercare to ensure you get the most out of your floor.
+We will help you find something that will match your home's design scheme and fit your budget.
+Additionally, we offer a variety of services, including professional installation and aftercare to ensure you get the most out of your floor.

-It's very exciting to finally get to choose and install hardwood floors in your home.
-However, even after making the initial decision, there are still some options you have to decide on as well.
-One of the most important of those is which species of wood you choose.
-The various species are ranked according to hardness, with some being very soft, some very hard, and everything in between.
-The more activity in your home, such as kids playing, pets being pets, and just everyday wear & tear, the harder the wood flooring you'll need to choose for it.
+It's very exciting when you choose to have hardwood floors installed in your home.
+After making the initial decision, there are still some options you have to decide on as well.
+One of the most important of those options is the type of wood you choose.
+The various types are ranked according to hardness, with some being very soft, some very hard - and everything in between.
+The more activity in your home, such as kids playing, pets being pets, and just everyday wear & tear, the harder the wood flooring you'll need to choose.
 Oak is a great choice for most homes due to its durability, but there are a ton of other species to choose from offering different looks.
 Our staff will help you find the best look and fit for your home in your budget!

-Stain color makes a big difference in your home, especially in relation to existing decor.
-Choosing site finished or prefinished wood has a large bearing on how much say you'll have in the color options available.
-For instance, prefinished wood offers a faster install time, but your stain choices will not be as great as site finished flooring.
-The latter takes more time to install, and creates more mess and odors, but gives you the widest option of available stain colors.
+Choosing unfinished or prefinished hardwood flooring has a large bearing on how much say you'll have in the color options available.
+For instance, prefinished wood offers a faster install time, but your stain choices will not be as great as unfinished flooring.
+Unfinished hardwood flooring takes more time to install, but gives you the widest option of available stain colors.

-If choosing an unfinished floor, adding a finish to your floors is a step of completion, but it goes further than stunning good looks.
-These can even hide the effect of wear and tear with finishes such as hand scraped and distressed.
+If choosing an unfinished floor, adding a finish to your flooring is a step of completion, but it goes further than stunning good looks.
+These can even hide the effect of wear and tear with finishes such as hand-scraped or distressed.